What is NCG and what is NCG’s relationship to food co-ops?

 Like NCG, Columinate works to support successful, independent food co-ops through a variety of services, and is a resource that individual co-ops can work with on a voluntary basis.
 The consultants who work with Columinate have a deep commitment to and understanding of cooperative ownership.

 Does NCG participate in boycotts?

 NCG does not sell or distribute food.
-We represent nearly 150 independent, consumer-owned food co-ops operating over 200 stores in 38 states.
+We represent over 150 independent, consumer-owned food co-ops operating over 220 stores in 38 states.
 Our co-ops are are locally member-owned, member-governed businesses that operate for the benefit of their members and shoppers.
 As democratic organizations, co-ops make decisions based on the needs and interests of the members and communities that they serve.
 Therefore, NCG does not endorse any boycott on behalf of our co-ops, but instead supports the right of individual co-ops to evaluate boycott requests according to their own independent processes and policies.